AbhishekVeer/Semantic-Product-Search-with-PCA-and-t-SNE-Visualization/README.md

 ---

-## What algo runs behind Vetor Database
+## What Algo runs behind Vetor Database (there are many distance search algorithms - Cosine Similarity is just one of them)

 ### Cosine Similarity: The Matchmaker